ines-lu/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-projects of practical machine learning and statistical learning that I did when studying in McGill University
+Hello, in this repository I will upload some projects of practical machine learning and statistical learning that I did when studying in McGill University.
+Feel free to discuss.
+Pleasant day!
+Ines